 Tip: Because your watermelon peperomia plant wants humidity, try putting it in your bathroom—provided, of course, that there’s enough light.

 Watermelon peperomia plants are known as “radiator” plants because they love heat and sunshine.
 Indirect light is better, so long as there is plenty of it!
 Direct sunlight may scorch your watermelon peperomia’s leaves.

 The watermelon peperomia is a tropical plant, so avoid cold conditions.
 Its ideal temperature range is 65–75 degrees Fahrenheit.
-This plant can handle anything above 50 degrees but needs to be kept warm at all times.
+So, this plant can handle anything above 50 degrees but needs to be kept warm at all times.

 The soil of your watermelon peperomia must drain well.
 Instead of using regular potting soil, try using sphagnum moss and organic grit.
 Some sites also recommend a blend of 2 parts peat to 1 part perlite.
 Regardless of what blend you use, make sure the top layer of soil is dry before watering.